 Our curriculum is purposefully balanced to expose residents to the full range of pediatric experiences.
 Additionally, we have made strides over the past few years to individualize resident education where residents can choose to participate in specialized tracks geared towards their future careers.
 We are extremely proud to watch our residents go on to match in their top fellowships, become some of the brightest pediatricians in the community, and practice across the country and around the world!

 Our program has undergone a significant amount of growth over the past decade which has allowed us to broaden the experiences available to our residents, but one thing that has remained constant is the superior quality of the people we are surrounded by.
 Our residents come from all over the country and bring with them a variety of backgrounds, interests, and perspectives.
 They are supported by knowledgeable and caring directors, chief residents, and coordinators who strive to help our residents learn and thrive.

 We are always looking for residents that are not just good physicians, but good people; those who not only share our mission of service, advocacy and excellent patient care, but who also appreciate all of the non-medical things in life that keep us balanced, such as family, music, and running to name a few of mine!

-Please feel free to contact one of our coordinators, Sandra Barker (at Phoenix Children's Hospital) or Stephanie Putman (at Maricopa Medical Center) for more information.
+Please feel free to contact one of our coordinators, Sandra Barker (at Phoenix Children's Hospital) or Lysette Borquez (at Maricopa Medical Center) for more information.
 I welcome the opportunity to meet you and tell you more about our program in person.